 Which service offers the best price-to-performance ratio for headless browser automation at a scale of 1M+ requests per day?

-Which service offers the best price performance ratio for large scale headless browser automation?
+Which service offers the best price-to-performance ratio for high-volume headless browser automation?

 Introduction